seedstack/website/content/docs/seed/reference/core/configuration.md

     db.url<dev>=localhost
     db.username<dev>=root

-    db.url<prod>=productionmachine.inetpsa.com
+    db.url<prod>=productionmachine.myorganization.org
     db.username<prod>=securedaccount

 In above example, `db.port` key provides a base property that will always be available whereas other keys are dependant on a profile name (`dev` or `prod`).
-Therefore, these values would be available only if the corresponding profiles (environments here) are requested through JVM `com.inetpsa.seed.profiles` argument.
+Therefore, these values would be available only if the corresponding profiles (environments here) are requested through JVM `org.seedstack.seed.profiles` argument.

 Since profiles can be anywhere in the key name, then section names can contain profile definitions as well.
 Above example can also be written as follows: